Today’s leaders,

 • Small group exercises using tools and strategies to address the particular challenges and/or opportunities faced by the nonprofit sector

-• Leadership Conversations where fellows connect with nonprofit sector, social justice practitioners and government leaders
+• Leadership Conversations where fellows connect with nonprofit professionals, social justice practitioners, and government leaders

 • The opportunity to have a minimum of four 1-hour meetings with a carefully selected mentor

-We aim to provide a supportive and inclusive environment for communities of color and immigrants, and we encourage executive directors to consider nominating talented people of color from their staff.
+We aim to provide a supportive and inclusive environment for communities of color and immigrants, and we encourage executive directors to consider nominating talented people of color and immigrants from their staff.

 Eligibility

-• You must be a mid-career professional with a minimum of five years of overall nonprofit experience and at least three years of managerial experience — managing people, projects, and budgets.
+• You must have a minimum of 3 years of managerial experience — this means managing people, projects, and budgets.

-• Your organization must have received a grant from The New York Community Trust, The Westchester Community Foundation, or The Long Island Community Foundation within the last three years.
-Donor-advised funds are not eligible.
+• Your organization must have received a grant from the New York Community Trust, the Westchester Community Foundation, the Long Island Community Foundation, or the Fund for the City of New York within the last three years.
+Unfortunately, donor-advised grants are not eligible.

 Class Schedule